Your Preconception Plan Checklist

 Dr. Rehman notes, “The good news is that we have a lot of successful treatments for infertility, including medications and other procedures to treat common causes of infertility like endometriosis or fibroids.”

 As far as PCOS, women can often benefit from hormone treatments that can regularize periods, in addition to lifestyle changes.
-Dr. Rehman explains that even losing 5% body weight can increase a woman’s chances of getting pregnant.
+Dr. Rehman explains that losing 5% body weight can increase women's chances of getting pregnant.

 “There are also medications that may improve the chances of getting pregnant by increasing ovulation, but these medications do have side effects and contraindications, so they are carefully reviewed with each patient,” advises Dr. Rehman.

-Helping women achieve whole health through every stage of life is our focus — from the very start of family planning through pregnancy and every step thereafter.
-Contact our women’s health navigator today for personalized guidance and support along your health journey or give us a call at Call407-720-5191.
+Helping women and their families achieve whole health through every stage of life is our focus — from the start of family planning through pregnancy and every step after that.

 Recent Blogs